• COURCHEVEL GOLF CLUB • THE FLORA OF THE COURSE •

 Golf Club de Courchevel | ©Golf Club de Courchevel, Rhinante Crête de Coq

-Its vernacular name “rooster’s crest” refers to the very particular shape of its corollas reminiscent of the crests of the rooster.
+Its vernacular name “cock crest” refers to the very particular shape of its corollas reminiscent of those of cock crests.

 • THE ALPINE CALAMITY •